derek-zhou/gara/README.md

 * There is no login, everyone can hop on
 * Each room is defined by a unique link to be shared
 * Nothing is persisted anywhere, there is no database or third party service behind
-* A reduced subset of the markdown syntax is supported, so the messages can have nice format
+* A reduced subset of the markdown syntax is supported, so the messages can have a nice format

-A typical usage is like this: You are in a social chatroom with many people, and you want to discuss something sensitive or only interesting to a smaller group of people.
+A typical use case is like this: You are in a social chatroom with many people, and you want to discuss something sensitive or only interesting to a smaller group of people.
 So you grab a room from Gara and post the link to the room.
 The people can opt-in to the smaller and safer chatroom by clicking the link.
 If one is done with it just leave the room.
 After the last one left, the room would be destroyed with all chat transcript lost.

+## Message formating

+Messages in Gara are formated with a simplified Markdown syntax.
+All simple formating control like bold, italic, strikethrough, etc. are supported.
+Hyperlinks and inline messages are also supported.
+Headings and tables are not supported.
+There are also a few extensions:

+A sole URL would be expanded into a Open Graph link preview if possible.
+URLs as part of a messages are not expanded, nor would they be turned into a hyperlink.
+Please use Markdown's hyperlink syntax instead.

+`#number` would be turned into a link to the numberred message in this chatroom.
+There should be be space in between the `#` and the number.
+There should be a space after the number.

+`@nickname` would be highlighted, and the message would be turned into a private message that only the mentioned parties would receive.
+A private message can have multiple recipients.
+The server will not even keep a copy of a private message in the memory; so if the connection is dropped the private message would disapear.

 ## Private chatrooms